tonyoconnell/classroomio/.github/PULL_REQUEST_TEMPLATE.md

 ### Appreciated

 - [ ] If a UI change was made: Added a screen recording or screenshots to this PR
-- [ ] Updated the ClassroomIO Docs if changes were necessary
+- [ ] Updated the ONE Docs if changes were necessary